Air Lease Corporation

+As of March 2024, Air Lease owns 472 aircraft: 354 narrowbody aircraft, and 118 widebody aircraft, in addition to 320 aircraft on order.

+Air Lease is expected to be acquired by a consortium of Sumitomo Corporation, SMBC Aviation Capital, Apollo, and Brookfield, with the transaction expected to be closed by the first quarter of FY2026, at which point Air Lease Corporation will be renamed Sumisho Air Lease Corporation.

 History

 Steven Udvar-Házy, chairman and chief executive of Air Lease, was a founder of Century City, CA-based aircraft leasing giant International Lease Finance Corp.
 (ILFC) and stayed on as chief executive after it was sold to American International Group (AIG) in 1990.
 Udvar-Házy left ILFC to start Air Lease in 2010 following a dispute with AIG.

 Udvar-Házy started Air Lease in February 2010 with former ILFC chief operating officer John Plueger, who has the same role at the new company.
-On April 19, 2011, AL had an initial public offering of Class A stock on the New York Stock Exchange, and raised an estimated total of US$965.6 million.
-Udvar-Hazy, estimated by Forbes in 2015 to have a net worth of $3.7 billion, has a 7 percent stake.
+On April 19, 2011, AL had an initial public offering of Class A stock on the New York Stock Exchange, and raised an estimated total of US$965.6 million.Udvar-Hazy, estimated by Forbes in 2015 to have a net worth of $3.7 billion, has a 7 percent stake.